DataMedSci/yagit/docs/source/gamma_index.rst

 If the DD value at :math:`\vec{r_r}` point is less than or equal to the value of the acceptance criterion (e.g., 3%, global), then this point passes the test.
 Otherwise, it fails.

-The drawback of this test is that it struggles with high gradient regions, as small shifts in the spatial distribution of radiation doses can result in large DD values.
+The drawback of this test is that it struggles with high-gradient regions, as small shifts in the spatial distribution of radiation dose can result in large DD values.

 Distance To Agreement